 Zero personal trainers knew the answer.
 No family doctors knew the answer.
 A few dieticians knew the answer (real dieticians, not the phoney ones who sell you BS fads).

-Over 60% of those surveyed mistakenly believed that fat mass is lost to heat and energy.
+Over 60% of those surveyed mistakenly believed that fat mass is lost to heat and "energy".

 Some thought it turned into muscle, some thought it was lost in faeces, and some, thankfully, were able to admit they didn't know.

 Slight issue with that mass into energy thing.. when mass loss does actually go to actual energy.. it's under very specific circumstances.. like inside a star when hydrogen is fused into helium and a photon is produced, ok.. lots of photons, and lots of heat.
-Even that mass loss to heat and light is proportionately small.. nowhere near the comparative mass converted to energy rate proposed by so many for explaining weight loss in humans.
-So unless everyone losing fat has more density than a black hole and is losing mass on a quantum level, then it's pretty safe to say this myth is busted.
+Even that mass loss to heat and light is proportionately small.. nowhere near the comparative mass converted to energy rate proposed by so many for explaining fat loss in humans.
+So unless everyone losing fat has more density than a black hole and is losing huge mass on a quantum level, then it's pretty safe to say this myth is busted.

 Only a caloric deficit causes fat loss.
 Fat is made out of carbon, hydrogen, and oxygen.
 When we use up our fat stores to make our bodies move, 100% of the carbon, hydrogen, and oxygen atoms can be accounted for.